 Artisan Aromatics – Good quality, difficult to find essential oils, especially true enfleurage oils such as Honeysuckle and Gardenia.
 A bit expensive but well worth it.
 They are located in North Carolina, USA.

 Aftelier – Founded by award winning, natural perfumer Mandy Aftel, her site offers her own creations, but also some essential oils and aroma-chemicals that are difficult to find.
 She concentrates mainly on natural perfumery.

 New Directions Aromatics – Wholesale supplier of Essential Oils and bases such as unscented shower gels, lotions and other customization products.
 Minimum order is $100.
 Located in Canada and New York, USA, with other world locations.
 They sell to individuals.

 Consolidated Chemicals & Solvents – Supplier of chemicals, some hard to find, like Musk Xylene.
 They also sell on Amazon.

-Pell Wall – Provider of a large selection of aroma-chemicals and essential oils
+Pell Wall – UK Provider of a large selection of aroma-chemicals and essential oils

 Suppliers of Bases, Perfume Bottles and Containers

 New Directions Aromatics – As stated above, they supply bases such as unscented lotions and shower gel as well as carrier oils, cosmetic bases and raw materials.

 Lotion Crafter – Supplier of cosmetic raw materials such as DPG, clays, shampoos, thickeners, etc., supporting non-animal testing ingredients.
 Located in Washington State, US.
 Wholesale seller to individuals.

 Bramble Berry – While this supplier specializes on fragrances that as a perfumer one does not use, they also sell professional colorants, which you can use in your bases such as shower gels and even perfumes.